twofold-rsc/twofold/sites/website/app/pages/(main)/blog/posts/parallel-and-recursive-route-rendering-with-rsc/post.md

 The term waterfall comes from the way these components appear on a rendering timeline.
 Since no component can render before it's parent finishes, it paints a picture that sort of looks like a waterfall.

-To show you how this affects the user experience of an app I've changed each data fetch to take 1 second to load.
+To show you how this affects the user experience of an app I've changed each data fetch to take one second to load.
 Try refreshing the app, see how the components load one after the other.

 {% demo3 /%}